LAILA - FLAT-COATED RETRIEVER DOG FOR ADOPTION

 Description

 Dog Breed: Flat-coated Retriever.
-Some dogs don't just want a home... they want their person.
-Meet LAILA • — a petite 3-year-old Flat-Coated Retriever weighing a perfect 47 pounds of loyalty and love.
+Some dogs don’t just want a home… they want their person.
+Meet LAILA • —a petite 3-year-old Flat-Coated Retriever weighing a perfect 47 pounds of loyalty and love.
 Rescued from the shelter with no known backstory, Laila wears her heart on her sleeve.
-She's what we lovingly call a "level 5 clinger," which tells us she may have been left behind before.
+She’s what we lovingly call a “level 5 clinger,” which tells us she may have been left behind before.
 Laila bonds deeply and quickly.
-She'll sleep quietly beside your bed, follow you from room to room, and look at you like you're her whole world - because to her, you are.
-She'll do best in a home where someone is around often, at least while she settles in and learns she's safe for good.
-She walks beautifully in a loose heel (with a little excited energy at first), tolerated her bath like a lady, and her long, shiny black coat is absolutely stunning.
-She's mostly neutral and avoidant with other dogs, but can be protective of her space and affection if challenged — she may prefer to be your one-and-only or have very respectful canine company.
-She's not a big fan of car rides yet, but considering she likely hasn't had many, she handled it bravely.
+She’ll sleep quietly beside your bed, follow you from room to room, and look at you like you’re her whole world—because to her, you are.
+She’ll do best in a home where someone is around often, at least while she settles in and learns she’s safe for good.
+Laila believes every walk is an adventure… especially if there are lots of good smells to investigate.
+She tolerated her bath like a lady, and her long, shiny black coat is absolutely stunning.
+Laila gets along well with other dogs her size and especially enjoys the company of a big, goofy male to play with.
+She’s not a big fan of car rides yet, but considering she likely hasn’t had many, she handled it bravely.
 Laila is a dreamy, sensitive soul with so much potential.
-In the right home - patient, present, and full of reassurance — she will blossom into the most devoted forever companion.
+In the right home—patient, present, and full of reassurance—she will blossom into the most devoted forever companion.
 Interested in adopting this pet?
 Please contact us at questionsawishforanimals for more info.

 -